What’s so great about pedals?

 Line level and impedance

-Synths produce around 20dB more than guitars.
+Synths produce around 20dB more than electric guitars.
 When you run a loud synth into a guitar pedal the signal can become distorted or noisy.
 The easiest solution to this is to turn down the volume on the synth.
 But you may find the noise-to-level ratio is still too great, so you’ll get background noise even at low volume.

 Next, you have to consider how you’re going to incorporate all this extra gear into your setup.
 There are two appropriate options: create a conventional pedalboard like a guitarist, or keep them on top of the synth/on a dedicated stand.
 The former is great if you don’t need to change lots of settings as you can keep it on the floor, out the way.
 But the latter lets you twiddle and experiment on the fly, and that’s what it’s all about when using pedals with synths.